 10. Crazy Lamb Jalfrezi Burger – Baba G’s

-Address: KERB Camden Markey, West yard, Chalk Farm road.
-London, NW1 8AF
+Address: KERB Camden Market West Yard, Camden, Chalk Farm Road, London NW1 8AF

 Everyone loves a burger, right?
 But in London, we’re not talking your average meat-cheese-bun kinda deal.
 In true British cuisine style, the most memorable burger creations come from an unexpected fusion of flavors.